AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-script.md

 * Lowest unsubscription rate: `[indicators/@optOutRatio]`,
 * Transaction amount: `[indicators/@amount]`.

-You can now define the final delivery (see [Step 6: Define the final delivery](../../delivery/using/a-b-testing-uc-final-delivery.md)).
+You can now define the final delivery.
+[Learn more](a-b-testing-uc-final-delivery.md).